1SoulJo/houseSigmaScraper/README.md

 ### Pre-requisite

 * Update the coordinates in req_data.py as desired
-* lat1/lon1 and lat2/lon2 corresponds to coordinates of top-right vertex and bottom-left vertex
+* lat1/lon1 and lat2/lon2 corresponds to the coordinates of top-right vertex and bottom-left vertex

 ### Run collect_ids.py